postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 ## Next steps

-To add an API to the network, see [Adding your API](/docs/collaborating-in-postman/adding-private-network/#adding-your-apis).
+To add an API to the network, see [Adding your API](/docs/collaborating-in-postman/adding-private-network/#adding-your-apis). <!-- TODO: for frick's sake, what the heck is this -->